DataONEorg/dataone-web/content/learning/portals-tutorial.md

 ---
 title: Portals How-To
 date: 2020-08-04T11:26:58.000-07:00
-description: 'Read a detailed how-to for creation of DataONE Portals.
-Portals are a new feature on DataONE that allow researchers to easily view project information and datasets all in one place across member node repositories.'
+description: Read a detailed how-to for creation of DataONE Portals.
+Portals are a new feature on DataONE that allow researchers to easily view project information and datasets all in one place across member node repositories.
 layout: markdown
 toc: true
 header: